FDA-Cleared Skincare Devices: Safety and Efficacy Guide

 FDA clearance provides safety assurances but does not guarantee universal effectiveness.
 Clearance applies only to the specific indications submitted during the 510(k) process.
 A device cleared for wrinkle reduction cannot legally claim to treat acne unless it has earned separate clearance.

 Individual results vary based on skin type, consistency of use, and adherence to guidelines.
 People with certain skin conditions, photosensitivity, or medical implants should consult healthcare providers before starting light therapy.
+Individuals with darker skin tones (Fitzpatrick skin types V and VI) should consult their dermatologist before use, as higher melanin concentrations can increase light absorption.
+If you are pregnant, always consult with your doctor before using any new treatments or devices.
+Solawave devices are designed for customers who are 18 years of age or older.
 FDA safety standards ensure general device safety, not personalized medical advice.

 Choosing the Right FDA-Cleared Device for Your Goals